 The Greater Cleveland Sports Commission is seeking interns for the Summer term (May - August)

-- Assist in the creation of e-blasts, newsletters and other marketing collateral
+- Assist with the creation of promotional flyers and posters

 - Assist with Greater Cleveland Sports Commission events, including

 - USA Wrestling UWW Cadet & University Nationals - May 31 - June 3rd

 - USA Triathlon Age Group Nationals - August 10th -12th

 - Aid in the planning and logistics for future hosted events

 - Assisting full-time staff with on-site event management/operations

 - Ability to conceptualize new and creative marketing strategies